wizelineacademy/TideworksQAAutomation-2022/README.md

 # II - General Training Information

 The objective of this training is to give you the opportunity to update your knowledge and develop skills, hand in hand with Wizeline engineers.
-The bootcamp consists of the following elements:
+The training consists of the following elements:

 **Live Sessions**